 Conduct is our lens for viewing and interacting with those we regulate.
 We will use the good conduct profile as a guide for how we try to influence their behaviour.
 It is the basis of the questions we have included in the ‘Good conduct in practice’ section of this guide, and it will be used by FMA staff when they deal with conduct issues.

-Capability
+Capability and suitability

 What the customer cares about: